AudienseCo/mcp-audiense-demand/README_USER.md

 - Get up and running quickly
 - Create and analyze demand reports
 - Track entity performance across different channels
-- Get insights about your target audience
-- Solve common issues you might encounter

 No programming experience is required - we'll walk you through each step with clear instructions.